Articles of Interest

 How are Profiles used in Settlement?

-More information on EACs and AAs and their calculation can be found on the EAC/AA training video and slide pack available on the ELEXON website.
+More information on EACs and AAs and their calculation can be found via the EAC/AA training videos.